jessewgray/marineBuddy/README.md

 ![Home](rdImages/Home.png)

-This app is for those whom love Scuba Diving and need some help planning their next vacation.
-The inspiration for this project began with Sara Hovakeemian, an avid diving enthusiast whom found problems while planning her next scuba diving adventure.
+This app is for those whom love scuba diving and need some help planning their next vacation.
+The inspiration for this project began with [Sara Hovakeemian](https://github.com/sarahova), an avid diving enthusiast whom found problems while planning her next scuba diving adventure.
 She plans her vacations one of two ways:

 1) Either wanting to learn about the marine life in the location she was traveling to.
 Or,
 2) Planning a whole trip around seeing a certain species and trying to find out where to go.